DimABSA/DimABSA2026/README.md

 ## Track A: DimABSA

 Current ABSA research typically focuses on identifying four key sentiment elements: **aspect terms**, **aspect categories**, **opinion terms**, and **sentiment polarity**.
-DimABSA extends traditional ABSA by replacing categorical sentiment polarity with continuous **VA scores**, enabling more nuanced analysis of opinions tied to aspects.
+DimABSA extends traditional ABSA by replacing categorical sentiment polarity with continuous **VA scores**.
 For example, given the sentence “*The salads are fantastic.*”, the extracted elements under the two settings would be:

 - **ABSA**: `salads`, `FOOD#QUALITY`, `fantastic`, `positive`
 - **DimABSA**: `salads`, `FOOD#QUALITY`, `fantastic`, `7.88#7.75`